Android Device Testing: A Hassle-Free Guide For Testers

-We don’t even need a moment to gather which operating system is the most used one.
+We don’t even need a moment to gather which operating system is the most used.
 Android development is a booming business because of the number of users it has.
-It is open source and its development can be ported across devices with relative ease.
-Plus, it has good backwards compatibility across versions.
+It is open source, and its development can be easily ported across devices.
+Plus, it has good backward compatibility across versions.
 And, precisely due to this diversity, the need for testing on many devices is paramount.

 If we have to talk numbers, according to Statcounter, around 41.58% of mobile users have Android devices, globally.
 And in the Indian market, the numbers are higher with Android users at 74.11%, reports Statcounter.

 You get the drift — several users across the world are hooked to this green bug robot.
 As of September 2020, Statista reports that around 30,40,000 apps are available on Google Playstore.
 With the ever-increasing and evolving sector of Android users, Android device testing is of the essence.

 - 1 Why Is Android Device Testing Important?

 - 2 Android Device Testing: A No-hassle Guide For Testers